The Boy from Oz: Broadway

-Ben Brantley of The New York Times panned the show, calling it an "indisputably bogus show", but praised Jackman's performance.
-The musical recouped its investment of $8.25 million.

 Australian arena tour

-The Boy from Oz returned to Australia from 3 August 2006 to 10 September 2006 in a new production especially designed for the arena stage (audiences of over 10,000 people), called Boy from Oz Arena Spectacular.
-Directed by Kenny Ortega, Hugh Jackman reprised his New York role as Peter Allen.
-He was joined by Australian actresses Chrissy Amphlett and Angela Toohey, reprising their roles as Judy Garland and Liza Minnelli.
-Shardyn Fahey-Leigh played the role of Young Peter Allen with Dylan Speedy.
+The Boy from Oz returned to Australia from 3 August to 10 September 2006 in a new production especially designed for the arena stage (audiences of over 10,000 people), called Boy from Oz Arena Spectacular.
+Directed by American choreographer Kenny Ortega, Hugh Jackman reprised his New York role as Allen.
+He was joined by Australian actresses Chrissy Amphlett and Angela Toohey, reprising their roles as Garland and Minnelli.
+Shardyn Fahey-Leigh played the role of Young Allen with Dylan Speedy.
 Rarmian Newton and Joshua Waiss Gates, both of whom later starred in Billy Elliot the Musical, were understudies in the Australian production.
 Peter's mother, Marion, was played by Colleen Hewett.
 The show had a support cast of 40 singer-dancers and a 25-piece orchestra.

 The show also featured the vocals of Australian girls' high school choirs from Penrhos College when in Perth, and, while in Sydney, Melbourne, Adelaide and Brisbane, it featured the vocals of 100 girls from the Australian Girls Choir.

 Melbourne revivals

-In 2010 Todd McKenney returned to the title role with The Production Company in a version of the show that climaxed with a Peter Allen recording projected on the stage.
-In 2018 to celebrate The Boy from Oz turning 20, The Production Company staged a new production with anachronistic elements such as Aboriginal and rainbow flags.
-Rohan Browne starred as Peter Allen, with Caroline O’Connor as Judy Garland, Loren Hunter as Liza Minnelli, and Maxwell Simon as Greg Connell.
+In 2010, McKenney returned to the title role with The Production Company in a version of the show that climaxed with an Allen recording projected on the stage.
+In 2018, to celebrate the show's twentieth anniversary, The Production Company staged a new production with anachronistic elements such as Aboriginal and rainbow flags.
+Rohan Browne starred as Allen, with Caroline O’Connor as Garland, Loren Hunter as Minnelli, and Maxwell Simon as Greg.

-Perth Production
+Perth production

 In 2021, Platinum Entertainment presented "The Boy From Oz" at Crown Theatre - one of the only venues in the world producing large scale theatre at the time.
-Directed and choreographed by Drew Anthony, and musically directed by Joe Louis Robinson, the show debuted Ethan Jones in the title role of Peter Allen alongside Lucy Williamson as Judy Garland, Elethea Sartorelli as Liza Minnelli, Casey Edwards as Marion Woolnough and Peter Cumins as Greg.

-An acknowledgement of country was presented by Jones as Peter Allen in the introduction to "I Still Call Australia Home".

-The production included a full stage LED screen with integrated audio-visuals throughout, and concluded with a transition from Jones to the late Peter Allen singing, "Once Before I Go".
+Directed and choreographed by Drew Anthony, and musically directed by Joe Louis Robinson, the show debuted Ethan Jones in the title role of Allen alongside Lucy Williamson as Garland, Elethea Sartorelli as Minnelli, Casey Edwards as Marion, and Peter Cumins as Greg.
+An acknowledgement of country was presented by Jones as Allen in the introduction to "I Still Call Australia Home".
+The production included a full stage LED screen with integrated audio-visuals throughout, and concluded with a transition from Jones to the late Allen singing "Once Before I Go".